 |Detroit Golf Club||Detroit, Michigan||7,340 Yards||$7,500,000|

 Detroit Golf Club was thrust into life on the PGA Tour as Quicken Loans, who sponsor the Rocket Mortgage Classic, are based in ‘Motor City’ and wanted to put on an event for local fans.
-Obviously, none will be in attendance for just the second year at Detroit Golf Club but many of the players who competed last year are looking forward to getting their teeth stuck into the 7,340 yard Donald Ross design.

-17 of the holes on the championship layout come from club’s North Course with the third hole from the South Course making up the standard combination of four par threes, four par fives and the rest par fours for a total par of 72.
+Designed by Donald Ross the course covers 7,340 yards.
+Seventeen of the holes on the championship layout come from club’s North Course with the third hole from the South Course making up the standard combination of four par threes, four par fives and the rest par fours for a total par of 72.

 The tree-lined fairways, steep run-off areas around the greens and serious slopes on the greens themselves mark this out as a classical Ross design.
 This is a course that puts a serious premium on approach play with the layout of the holes putting a limit on how much of an advantage the biggest hitters can have.
 The Poa Annua/Bentgrass mixture of grass on the greens also demands confidence with the putter whilst the slopes of the putting surfaces demands that players leave themselves below the hole as it is very tough to judge the line and pace for downhill putts.